Jesse Green (theater critic): Writing career

-The New York Times

-Green, who had contributed to The New York Times since 1990, became its co-chief theater critic following the firing of the newspaper's second-string theatre critic, Charles Isherwood, in February 2017.
-At the time of his selection as co-chief critic, Green was noted for his disagreements with his colleague Ben Brantley in multiple reviews, including for a revival of The Glass Menagerie.
-While Brantley dismissed the production, Green lauded it while at New York magazine.
+Controversies

 As the lead critic for the city's largest theater section, Green has faced criticism of perceived gender biases.
 In 2017, after tepid reviews of their Broadway débuts by Ben Brantley, Pulitzer Prize winners Lynn Nottage and Paula Vogel publicly criticized co-chiefs Green and Brantley as representing patriarchal irrelevancies.

 In 2018, Green was favorably cited as being respectful of trans and non-binary identities following a controversial review of Head over Heels by co-chief critic Brantley.
 The Brantley review drew significant criticism—and was later corrected—for dismissing the gender identity of the character portrayed by Ru-Paul's Drag Race contestant Peppermint, who became the first out trans woman to originate a lead rôle on Broadway.

 A 2021 review of Lauren Gunderson's play "The Catastrophists," was noted for word choice perceived as sexist, including "overwrought" and "difficult, and for unduly focusing on the playwright's personal life—though the play's subject was Gunderson's husband, virologist Nathan Wolfe.
 In November 2022, actress Tonya Pinkins wrote an open letter to Green, accusing him of "misogynoir" and of misunderstanding the intentions of a reimagining of A Raisin in the Sun at The Public Theater, in which Pinkins played Lena Younger.

 In 2022, the producers of the musical KPOP wrote an open letter to Green and the Times, accusing his negative review of the Broadway production of representing an "implicit assertion of traditional white cultural supremacy."
 The major points of contention were Green's negative view of the musical's emphasis on electronica in the score and his use of the phrase "squint-inducing" to describe the lighting design.
 The newspaper defended Green's review of KPOP as "fair," rejecting the allegations of racism.
 The musical closed on December 11, 2022, after only 17 performances, though the producers denied that the closure was directly related to Green's pan.

-In 2025, the Times announced that Green would be replaced as theatre critic and given a new assignment at the paper.